abpframework/abp/docs/en/Community-Articles/2022-01-10-How-to-test-Blazor-components-in-ABP/POST.md

 }
 ```

-Create `BookStoreBlazorTestBase` class and add `CreateTestContext` method.
+Create a `BookStoreBlazorTestBase` class and add the `CreateTestContext` method.
 The `CreateTestContext` have key code.

-It use ABP's `ServiceProvider` as an fallback `ServiceProvider` and add all ABP's services to the `TestContext`.
+It uses ABP's `ServiceProvider` as a fallback `ServiceProvider` and add all ABP's services to the `TestContext`.

 ```cs
 public abstract class BookStoreBlazorTestBase : BookStoreTestBase<BookStoreBlazorTestModule>